-- (a) The County may suspend a permit for work in the public rights-of-way for one (1) or more of the following reasons: - (1) Violation of permit conditions, including conditions set forth in the permit, this Article, or other applicable County ordinances, codes, or regulations governing placement or maintenance of communications facilities in public rights-of-way; - (2) Misrepresentation or fraud by registrant in a registration or permit application to the county; - (3) Failure to properly renew or ineffectiveness of the registration; or - (4) Failure to relocate or remove facilities as may be lawfully required by the County. - (b) The County shall provide notice and an opportunity to cure any violation of subsections (1) through (4) above, each of which shall be reasonable under the circumstances.
+(a) The County may suspend a permit for work in the public rights-of-way for one (1) or more of the following reasons:

+(1) Violation of permit conditions, including conditions set forth in the permit, this Article, or other applicable County ordinances, codes, or regulations governing placement or maintenance of communications facilities in public rights-of-way;

+(2) Misrepresentation or fraud by registrant in a registration or permit application to the county;

+(3) Failure to properly renew or ineffectiveness of the registration; or

+(4) Failure to relocate or remove facilities as may be lawfully required by the County.

+(b) The County shall provide notice and an opportunity to cure any violation of subsections (1) through (4) above, each of which shall be reasonable under the circumstances.

 Sec.
 6-609.
-Appeals.
+Administrative Appeals.

-Final, written decisions of the County or designee suspending or denying a permit, denying an application for a registration, or denying an application for renewal of a registration are subject to appeal.
-An appeal must be filed with the County within thirty (30) days of the date of the final, written decision to be appealed.
+Final, written decisions of the County or designee suspending or denying a permit, denying an application for a registration, or denying an application for renewal of a registration are subject to administrative appeal.
+An appeal must be filed in writing with the County within thirty (30) days of the date of the final, written decision to be appealed.
 Any appeal not timely filed as set forth above shall be waived.
-The County Administrator shall hear the appeal.
-The hearing shall occur within forty-five (45) days of the receipt of the appeal, unless waived by the registrant, and a written decision shall be rendered within twenty (20) days of the hearing.
+The County Administrator Manager or designee shall hear review the appeal and issue a written decision within 45 days.
+A denial must identify the specific code provisions on which the denial is based. hearing shall occur within forty five (45) days of the receipt of the appeal, unless waived by the registrant, and a written decision shall be rendered within twenty (20) days of the hearing.
 Upon correction of the grounds that gave rise to a suspension or denial, the suspension or denial shall be lifted.